 Traveling from the Philippines during Pandemic

-Since October 21, 2020, non-essential travels are allowed.
-Outgoing travelers for whatever purpose will be required to have travel and health insurance that will be checked at the immigration.
+Since October last year, non-essential international travels have been allowed.
+Outbound Filipino travelers with the purpose of leisure or tourism will be required to have travel and health insurance that will be checked at the immigration counter .

 Are travel and health insurance two separate policies?